-Xiaofeng Gao and Lugang Hua are shareholders of Wuxi Kingway Technology Co., Ltd. Mr.Gao and Mr. Hua have entered into a series of variable interest entity agreements with Easy Skills Technology Limited, as a result of which Easy Skills Technology Limited has gained the power, rights and obligations equivalent to those of equity owners.
+\Xiaofeng Gao and Lugang Hua are shareholders of Wuxi Kingway Technology Co., Ltd. Mr.Gao and Mr. Hua have entered into a series of variable interest entity agreements with Easy Skills Technology Limited, as a result of which Easy Skills Technology Limited has gained the power, rights and obligations equivalent to those of equity owners.

-Contractual Arrangements with the VIE
+Contractual Arrangements with Our VIE

-Due to PRC legal restrictions on foreign ownership in internet-based businesses, including online education services, neither we nor our subsidiaries own any equity interest in the VIE.
-Xiaofeng Gao, our Chairman of the Board of Directors and Co-Chief Executive Officer, and Lugang Hua, our Chief Technology Officer, act as nominee shareholders of the VIE.
-We control and receive the economic benefits of the business operations of the VIE and its subsidiary through a series of contractual arrangements between our PRC subsidiary, the VIE and the VIE's shareholders, which we refer to as the VIE Agreements.
-Our PRC subsidiary, the VIE and the VIE's shareholders entered into the VIE Agreements on July 17, 2019.
-The VIE Agreements are designed to provide our PRC subsidiary with the power, rights, and obligations, including control rights and the rights to the assets, property and revenue of the VIE.
-As a result of the contractual arrangements, we are the primary beneficiary of the VIE for accounting purposes and treat it as our PRC consolidated entity under U.S. GAAP.
-We consolidate the financial results of the VIE and its subsidiary in our consolidated financial statements in accordance with U.S. GAAP.
-Neither we nor our investors own any equity ownership in, direct foreign investment in, or control through such ownership/investment of the VIE, and we do not have business operations as the holding company.
-These contractual arrangements have not been tested in a court of law in the PRC.
+Due to PRC legal restrictions on foreign ownership in internet-based businesses, including online education services, neither we nor our subsidiaries own any equity interest in our VIE.
+Xiaofeng Gao, our Chairman of the Board of Directors and Co-Chief Executive Officer, and Lugang Hua, our Chief Technology Officer, act as nominee shareholders of our VIE.
+We control and receive the economic benefits of the business operations of our VIE and its subsidiary through a series of contractual arrangements between our PRC subsidiary, our VIE and the VIE's shareholders, which we refer to as the VIE Agreements.
+Our PRC subsidiary, our VIE and the VIE's shareholders on July 17, 2019.
+The VIE Agreements are designed to provide our PRC subsidiary with the power, rights, and obligations, including absolute control rights and the rights to the assets, property and revenue of the VIE.
+We have evaluated the guidance in FASB ASC 810 and concluded that we are the primary beneficiary of our VIE for accounting purposes as a result of the VIE Agreements.
+Accordingly, we consolidate the financial results of our VIE and its subsidiary in our consolidated financial statements in accordance with U.S. GAAP.

 The VIE Agreements include exclusive business cooperation agreement, exclusive purchasing right agreement, equity interest pledge agreement, authorization agreement, and letters of consent.
-We refer to our PRC subsidiary, Skillful Craftsman Network Technology (Wuxi) Limited, as Craftsman Wuxi, and the VIE, Wuxi Kingway Technology Co., Ltd., as Wuxi Wangdao.
+We refer to our PRC subsidiary, Skillful Craftsman Network Technology (Wuxi) Limited, as Craftsman Wuxi, and our VIE, Wuxi Kingway Technology Co., Ltd., as Wuxi Wangdao.
 The following is a brief description of the VIE Agreements: